ChandrakantShelke/Music-Player/README.md

 ## INTRODUCTION :
 The main objective of this project is to allow users to play MP3 and digital audio files.
-To be engaging for users, the application has to have a simple but beautiful user interface.
+To be engaging for users.This GUI project is developed using Python programming language.

+### The application has to have a simple but beautiful user interface.

 MP3 player is a device built to play and listen songs.The player was built using Python language.
 A GUI implementation of the application was